EAsyAnon/ClustEm4Ano/README.md

 - Creates values generalization hierarchies (VGHs) for relevant attributes in the Adult dataset
 - Might need to specify keys and tokens in \preprocess

-anonymized/experiment_0:
-- Contains created VGHs depending on clustering and embedding used
-- Contains Java Code to anonymize Adult data using generated VGHs
-- Contains anonymized data

 evaluation_adult.py:
 - Code to evaluate anonymized data from anonymized/experiment_0

+anonymized/experiment_0:
+- Contains results for an experiment on the Adult dataset:
+  - created VGHs depending on clustering and embedding used (from create_vgh_adult.py)
+  - Code to anonymize Adult data using generated VGHs (Baseline.java, Anonymize.java)
+  - anonymized data
+  - experimental results (from evaluation_adult.py > metrics.csv)
+  - visualizations of metrics.csv (evaluation.ipynb)

 ## Acknowledgements

 The research project **EAsyAnon** (“Verbundprojekt: Empfehlungs- und Auditsystem zur Anonymisierung”, funding indicator: 16KISA128K) is funded by the European Union under the umbrella of the funding guideline “Forschungsnetzwerk Anonymisierung für eine sichere Datennutzung” from the German Federal Ministry of Education and Research (BMBF).